headslive/web/about.html.md

 attacks on the Linux kernel.

-But in heads, the kernel security is not the only issue we've acknowledged. heads is usually released on a quarterly basis, except if serious vulnerabilities in the software included in heads have been found.
-In this case, an exception will be made and we will release an updated version of heads - before its next scheduled release.
+But in heads, the kernel security is not the only issue we've acknowledged. heads is released on a when-ready basis, except if serious vulnerabilities in the software included in heads have been found.
+In this case, an exception will be made and we will release an updated version of heads - before its next (un)scheduled release.

 Your security online is also a big issue for us.
 With heads, your Internet traffic is always routed through the